Help Center, Inc.

 Volunteer Application

-Please read the full position description below for our Crisis Line Volunteer position.
+Please read the full position description below for our Volunteer Crisis Counselor position.
 Please fill out the volunteer application to be considered for our next training.
 The next crisis line volunteer training will be announced here.
 IMPORTANT: To be a crisis line volunteer, you must be able to come into our location in Bozeman, MT for your training and shifts.

-*This training is mandatory for all staff and volunteers to be able to answer the National Suicide Prevention Lifeline.
+*This training is mandatory for all staff and volunteers to be able to answer the 988 Suicide & Crisis Lifeline.

 Volunteer Application

-Crisis Intervention and Referral Specialist (Crisis Line Volunteer)
+Crisis Intervention and Referral Specialist (Crisis Line Volunteer/Crisis Counselor)

 The goal of the Crisis Intervention and Referral Specialist is to use active listening skills to bring about a positive change in the emotional state of the caller from the time initial contact is made to the time the call is concluded.
 Callers seeking information or referral will experience increased awareness of the resources that are available in the community as a result of calling the Help Center hotline.
 We ask that volunteers make a 9-month commitment to us.
 During that commitment, volunteers are expected to come in for one 4-hour shift per week (with exceptions for emergencies, illness, vacations, etc.).
 IMPORTANT: To be a crisis line volunteer, you must be able to come into our location in Bozeman, MT for your training and shifts.
 Must be 18 or older.